-Other sticks that scare us into Turning to factors that push or pull change include the empty nest, empty bed, empty house, empty feelings, and the crevasse between our aspirations and achievements.
+Other sticks that scare us into change include the empty nest, empty bed, empty house, empty feelings, and the crevasse between our aspirations and achievements.
 Add to these blind into astronomers.
 We're stuck Future Shock, The Third Wave, a few gray hairs, an older stranger in the mirror, a heavyweight on the bathroom scales, a bout of indigestion, a twinge of arthritis, shorter fuse, an occasional lapse of memory for change.
-Worth noting are longevi- and a waning of enthusiasm, and the ty (at 55 you have 24 years to go), sum of negativities in hand is enough technology (rapid retooling of the to make midlife reshuffle an attrac-
+Worth noting are longevi- and a waning of enthusiasm, and the While a leopard can't change its spots ty (at 55 you have 24 years to go), sum of negativities in hand is enough it can change its habits.
+Genes may technology (rapid retooling of the to make midlife reshuffle an attractive alternative indeed.

 Once the decision to pick up the deck is made, we have to discard from our total hand the cards that we no longer want.
-Of the major lifestyle but appropriate physical exercise may sure to a baffling array of vocations cards-location, occupation, avocabe a winning card.
-For in life, as in and values, loyalties and lifestyles, tion and marital relation-those sufpoker, you don't need a royal flush to pressuring us to make countless fering midlife jitters often decide to short-term commitments for the rest change spouses.
-While it's the fashionable thing to do, and more socially Among the personal motivators acceptable than changing careers.
-While nostalgia, procrastination and mobilizers of midlife reshuffle discarding the spouse disconnects us and love of status quo comforts are none is more important than the from primary family roots and sets us all personal enemies of change, the realization that there's more life adrift without the steadying influence one underlying ingredient is fear.
+Of the major lifestyle cards-location, occupation, avocabe a winning card.
+For in life, as in and values, loyalties and lifestyles, tion and marital relation-those suffering midlife jitters often decide to change spouses.
+While it's the fashionable thing to do, and more socially Among the personal motivators acceptable than changing careers, While nostalgia, procrastination and mobilizers of midlife reshuffle discarding the spouse disconnects us and love of status quo comforts are none is more important than the from primary family roots and sets us all personal enemies of change, the realization that there's more life adrift without the steadying influence one underlying ingredient is fear.
 We behind than there is ahead.
 Middle of mature love-what two people

-Since values always interpret facthat we don't get to go 'round again. tors, in decision-making it's impor-Youth's myth of immortality be- tant to know just what our values are comes the mortality saga of middle Personally, for the good life, I need aside familiar habits and values and age.
+Since values always interpret fac-"safe" danger such as riding the fer- that we don't get to go 'round again. tors, in decision-making it's impor-Youth's myth of immortality be- tant to know just what our values are. comes the mortality saga of middle Personally, for the good life, I need age.
 As my brother-in-law lay dying roots as well as wings.
-My most signiat 54, I asked him if he had any ad- ficant roots are not where I live or vice to give me about time.
+My most significant roots are not where I live or vice to give me about time.
 "If you what I do but with whom I live.
-My have anything you really want to values led me to change job, roles and do." he whispered, "do it now."
+My have anything you really want to values led me to change job, roles and do," he whispered, "do it now."
 Life place: to discard my house, but keep leaks away.
 Grasping the hourglass my spouse.
 I also kept my interest in image of time is the greatest incentive birdwatching, art and global issues as for picking up life's cards and start- well as communications with grown children and some long term friends.

-First to go were the financial rapidly changing society the onus to rot luring us into midlife shuffle, security cards of increasing pension regarding incentives there are more and group insurance coverage paid by sticks than carrots.
-One such stick is my church employer of 25 years but boredom.
-Middle-aged and bored with not in the cards for a freelance writer. spouse or house, place or people, rut As a couple we bet on our new careers or race, we are prepared to pursue to provide for our needs.
+First to go were the financial security cards of increasing pension and group insurance coverage paid by my church employer of 25 years but boredom.
+Middle-aged and bored with not in the cards for a freelance writer. spouse or house, place or people, rut As a couple we bet on our new careers societies is not that of jumping out of or race, we are prepared to pursue to provide for our needs.
 Says my